Emotion: Side B

 Emotion: Side B (stylized as E•MO•TION: Side B) is the third extended play (EP) by Canadian singer Carly Rae Jepsen.
-It was released on August 26, 2016, by 604 Records in Canada and School Boy Records and Interscope Records in the United States.
+It was released on August 26, 2016, by 604, Schoolboy and Interscope Records.
 Jepsen developed Side B as a companion piece to her third studio album, Emotion (2015), in response to fan demand.
 Side B features unreleased songs that were cut from the original effort.

 Like its parent album, Side B takes heavy influence from 1980s pop music, with lyrical narratives that revolve around love and heartbreak.
 Several writers and producers on Emotion reprised their roles on Side B, including Greg Kurstin, Dev Hynes, and Rami Yacoub.
 The EP received favourable reviews upon its release and was placed on several critics' lists for best of the year.
-A Japan-exclusive reissue of the EP was supplemented with the song "Cut to the Feeling", a Jepsen single for the Canadian-French film Ballerina (2016).
+The Japan-exclusive edition of the EP was supplemented with the song "Cut to the Feeling", a Jepsen single for the Canadian-French film Ballerina (2016).
 Emotion: Side B has sold 17,000 copies worldwide as of 2021.

 Background and development

 Jepsen worked on her third studio album, Emotion (2015), for nearly three years and wrote over 250 songs in the process.
 From its inception in Los Angeles, Jepsen began to stray away from "mass-produced" writing sessions where she was unable to contribute in a significant way.
 After completing the title track "Emotion", the songs Jepsen developed thereafter became "essentials" that could anchor the album as opposed to being throwaway material.
 When the time came to sequence Emotion, Jepsen's label gave her a hard limit of 17 tracks to work with.
 Jepsen later said:

 The metamorphosis of the tracklists I've made for Emotion have probably changed six times.
 I have a little easel board with it painted on and I'd come home from a session and then I'd write down a song I liked better than having to decide which song to take out.
 I had to rebuild it and give it a facelift almost every week.

-Emotion was eventually released in June 2015 to underwhelming commercial reception, despite positive reviews from music critics.
+Emotion was released in Japan in June 2015 and worldwide in August 2015.
+Despite receiving positive reviews from music critics, it was met with underwhelming commercial success.
 The album developed a cult following and Jepsen grew to become a "critical" or "indie darling".
 She embarked on the Gimmie Love Tour in support of the album in late 2015.
 She cited repeated requests from fans during the tour to release an "Emotion 2.0" as an inspiration for Emotion: Side B. Speaking to radio station WMSC in March 2016, Jepsen expressed a desire to release these songs, stating that she'd been contemplating an Emotion 2.0-type release.
-The remix album Emotion Remixed + was released exclusively in Japan on March 2, 2016, marking the first appearance of the songs "First Time" and "Fever", which she began performing on the second US leg of her tour.
+The remix album, Emotion Remixed + was released exclusively in Japan on March 2, 2016, marking the first appearance of the songs "First Time" and "Fever", which she began performing on the second US leg of her tour.